pubg/api-documentation-content/rst/introduction.rst

 Getting Help
 ------------
 We recommend taking a look at the `FAQ <https://developer.pubg.com/faq>`_ for the answers to some common questions.
-You can also visit the `forums <https://forums.pubg.com/forum/246-pubg-api-community-developers/>`_ or join the `official PUBG Developer API Discord server <https://discord.gg/FcsT7t3>`_ to meet, chat, troubleshoot, and collaborate with other community developers and designers.
+You can also join the `official PUBG Developer API Discord server <https://discord.gg/FcsT7t3>`_ to meet, chat, troubleshoot, and collaborate with other community developers and designers.